Join our education team

 We all share one ocean and we want everyone to benefit from it.
-To do this we all need to learn about why our ocean is important and what we need to do to protect it.
+To do this, we all need to learn about why our ocean is important and what we need to do to protect it.

-Our aim is that when people understand that a healthy planet needs a healthy ocean, they’ll become more motivated to help it recover.
+When people understand that a healthy planet needs a healthy ocean, they’ll become more motivated to help it recover.

 How you can help